Skip to main content

 To add redlines to your contract or template:

-• accept it: this will incorporate the redline into the document
+• accept it to incorporate the redline into the document

-• reject it: the redline will be removed and no changes made to the document
+• reject it to remove the redline (no changes made to the document)

 • reply to it: if the redline requires further discussion, a thread can be created for easy reference to the specific redline.

-πŸ’‘ NOTE: External users cannot accept or reject redlines on a contract; only an internal user can action this.
+πŸ’‘ NOTE: External users cannot accept or reject redlines on a contract.
 We recommend that external users indicate their acceptance of any changes in a thread on the original suggestion.

 Internal users can delete redlines from the comments sections at any time by accepting/rejecting the redline and clicking the Delete icon that appears in the comment bubble.